 As the owners’ representative, Black & Veatch will help evaluate proposals, select the full service team and negotiate the project delivery agreement.
 The SVESF will store energy by pumping water to an upper reservoir when energy demand is low and releasing water from the upper reservoir through turbines when energy demand is high.
 The “pumped hydro” energy storage solution would support power grid operations and enable significant and sustained integration of renewable wind and solar energy into the power supply mix.
 The SVESF would also generate revenue that could help reduce upward pressure on water rates driven by aging infrastructure.
 The SVESF project includes the establishment of a small reservoir above the existing San Vicente Reservoir as well as a tunnel system and underground powerhouse to connect the two reservoirs.
 The powerhouse would contain reversible pump-turbines that would lift water to the upper reservoir or generate energy as it flows down.
 During peak energy demand, water would flow downhill to turn hydroelectric turbines.
 During off-peak periods, including daytime when renewable energy supplies exceed demand, water would be pumped to the upper reservoir.
 “Growing demand centers, particularly in drought-prone areas like Southern California, require holistic water planning solutions.
 This project would marry investments in water system resilience with renewable energy deployment, helping to reduce greenhouse gases.”
 Kevin Davis, Black & Veatch Associate Vice President and Project Manager Editor’s Notes: The San Diego Water Authority’s Emergency and Carryover Storage (E&CSP) Project was awarded the 2017 Outstanding Projects and Leaders (OPAL) Award from the American Society of Civil Engineers (ASCE).
 Black & Veatch delivered construction project management and design service on two of the four key facilities on the E&CSP, which provides the region with up to six months of emergency water storage.
 As part of the E&CSP, Black & Veatch provided construction project management services, on a joint venture team with Parsons, for the San Vicente Dam Raise.
 The project more than doubled the storage capacity of the San Vicente Reservoir and is the world’s largest dam raise using roller-compacted concrete (RCC).
 Black & Veatch also designed San Diego County Water Authority’s award-winning Rancho Penasquitos Pressure Control and Hydroelectric Facility which uses excess pressure to generate renewable energy through a 4.5 MW turbine generator.
 Black & Veatch hydropower experience spans more than 40 years, encompassing nearly 500 projects worldwide and totaling 54,000 MW from conduit plants with installed capacities of less than 1 MW to plants with up to 6,300 MW of installed capacity.
 According to survey results from the 2017 Strategic Directions: Water Industry Report, customer water rates was named the second most significant sustainability issue for water utilities.
 Black & Veatch Media Contact Information: BEATRICE LIVIOCO | +1 571-366-6984 P | +1 240-401-5504 M | firstname.lastname@example.org-HOUR MEDIA HOTLINE | +1 866-496-9149 0 About Black & Veatch Black & Veatch is an employee-owned, global leader in building critical human infrastructure in Energy, Water, Telecommunications and Government Services.
 Since 1915, we have helped our clients improve the lives of people in over 100 countries through consulting, engineering, construction, operations and program management.
-Our revenues in 2017 were US$3.4 billion.
+Our revenues in 2018 were US$3.5 billion.
 Follow us on www.bv.com and in social media.
-Related Insights With Grid Modernization, Utilities Poised For Most Visible Transformation The annual Strategic Directions Report series offers analysis and insights into key issues and trends facing the smart cities and utilities, electric, natural gas, and water utility sectors.
+Related Insights How are the Largest U.S. Cities Managing Rising Costs for Water and Sewer Services?
+According to respondents in the 2018-2019 50 Largest Cities Water & Wastewater Rate Survey, utilities are modifying how they charge for services to address revenue stability and affordability concerns.
+With Grid Modernization, Utilities Poised For Most Visible Transformation The annual Strategic Directions Report series offers analysis and insights into key issues and trends facing the smart cities and utilities, electric, natural gas, and water utility sectors.
 FLNG Solutions Prove To Be Much More Than Potential It was roughly a decade ago when the initial introduction of floating liquefied natural gas (FLNG) solutions sought to help bring uneconomic gas reserves offshore, such as those in remote locations, to the market.
 Over the past few years, however, we’ve watched as offshore FLNG capabilities have moved closer to the mainland, offering a very flexible and economical solution to operators looking to offload their supply around the world.
 Four Big Trends in Gas-to-Power Hold Promise for U.S. Market Major energy shifts are afoot, and the United States will play a critical role going forward.
 The EIA projects that by 2022, the U.S. will become a net energy exporter, according to its newly released Annual Energy Outlook 2018.
 For natural gas, this shift will happen even earlier, around 2020, the EIA says.
 Market Strives to Deliver Over Pipeline Challenges As if the persistent low-price environment wasn’t enough, rampant natural gas production in the Appalachian and Permian Basins is ramping up concern that pipeline take-away capacity can’t keep up.
 This comes as the United States natural gas industry prepares to enter one of its strongest growth periods to date, driven by increasing global demand for low cost natural gas supplies and growing domestic demand for cleaner energy sources.
-Southeast Asia’s Journey Toward a Cleaner Energy Future Strong economic growth, low gas prices and environmental goals are transforming natural gas demand in Southeast Asia.